-MSA is a rare condition with about 1,900 new cases diagnosed each year in the U.S. MSA is also known as Shy-Drager syndrome (SDS).
+Multiple System Atrophy (MSA) is a rare condition with about 1,900 new cases diagnosed each year in the United States.
+MSA is also known as Shy-Drager syndrome.
 MSA seems to affect men and women at equal rates.
 MSA has motor features in common with other types of Parkinson’s but is more likely to present with symptoms related to the autonomic nervous system.
 The autonomic nervous system regulates blood pressure, digestion, and temperature, and people with MSA are more likely than those with Parkinson’s disease to experience bladder or bowel problems, excess sweating, and orthostatic hypotension (fainting or dizziness after standing).

-In MSA, an abnormal protein called alpha synuclein builds up in regions of the brain including the basal ganglia, the cerebellum, and the brain stem.
-Alpha synuclein buildup also occurs in Parkinson’s disease, but is usually seen later in the course of the condition, and mostly confined to the substantia nigra region of the brain.
+In MSA, an abnormal protein called alpha-synuclein builds up in regions of the brain including the basal ganglia, the cerebellum, and the brain stem.
+The alpha-synuclein buildup also occurs in Parkinson’s disease, but is usually seen later in the course of the condition, and is mostly confined to the substantia nigra region of the brain.
 MSA affects different types of brain cells than those affected by Parkinson’s.

 There are two subtypes of MSA:

-Also known as Steele–Richardson–Olszewski syndrome, PSP causes motor symptoms very similar to those seen in Parkinson’s, but they tend to be much more severe and progress much more quickly.
+Also known as Steele–Richardson–Olszewski syndrome, progressive supranuclear palsy causes motor symptoms very similar to those seen in Parkinson’s, but they tend to be much more severe and progress much more quickly.
 Most people develop severe disabilities within three to five years of a PSP diagnosis.